cloudsimplus/cloudsimplus/README.md

 ## Update to Java 8

-The [CloudSim++ module](/cloudsim-plus), that represents the Cloud Simulation API, now requires the JDK 8 and makes intensive use of
+The [CloudSim Plus module](/cloudsim-plus), that represents the Cloud Simulation API, now requires the JDK 8 and makes intensive use of
 [Lambda Expressions, Streams and Functional Programming](http://www.oracle.com/webfolder/technetwork/tutorials/obe/java/Lambda-QuickStart/index.html) of the Java 8.
 However, [cloudsim-plus-examples](/cloudsim-plus-examples) project was updated just from Java 6 to 7 aiming to provide yet simple examples for beginner Java programmers, but less verbose code than Java 6.